The Guide to Outdoor Music in Los Angeles

 Original Farmers Market

 "Meet me at 3rd & Fairfax" for Thursday Night Music at The Original Farmers Market from June through August.
-Shop and dine at the historic marketplace, then enjoy live music from Sinatra-style Swing to The Beatles, Rockabilly, Psychedelic Cumbia, Fats Waller Stomp, Reggae, R&B, Outlaw Country and more.
-Performances take place from 6pm to 8pm on the Plaza near the Clock Tower.
+Shop and dine at the historic marketplace, then enjoy live music on the Plaza from Count Basie & Sinatra to 60s and 90s, Texas Blues, jazz, funk, hip-hop and salsa.

 SoFi Stadium

 The first indoor-outdoor stadium to be constructed, SoFi Stadium is the home of the Los Angeles Rams and Chargers.
-The state-of-the-art stadium hosted Super Bowl LVI in 2022, the College Football Championship Game in 2023, and will host the Opening and Closing Ceremonies of the Summer Olympic Games in 2028.
+The state-of-the-art stadium hosted Super Bowl LVI, the College Football Championship Game in 2023, and will host the FIFA World Cup in 2026, Super Bowl LXI in 2027, and the Opening and Closing Ceremonies of the Summer Olympic Games in 2028.